adrydry/Learning-DevOps/0- DevOps.md/Essentials.md

 that will actually help us understand the differences between a traditional culture and a DevOps culture in a very practical way.

+## What is build automation
+Build automation is automating the process of preparing code for deployment to a live environment.
+So depending on what programming languages or frameworks are used to create the code, many times code needs things done to it before it's ready for deployment.
+It may need to be compiled.
+It may need to be linted, minified, transformed.
+It may need to have unit tests run against it.
+And build automation means taking all of these steps and automating them so that they occur in a consistent and automated way.
+And this is usually done using a build script and/or a build tool.
+What tools are used to do build automation are usually different depending on what programming languages and frameworks are being used, but the one thing that build automation tools all have in common is automation.
+So what does build automation look like?
+Usually, it looks like running a command line tool that builds code using configuration files or scripts that are treated as part of the source code.
+So what that means is
+if your code is committed to source control, say it's committed to Git, any configuration files or scripts that are required to execute the build automation would be committed alongside the source code.
+Then I could check out or clone your source code and using the same build tool, execute the build on my machine.
+Build automation is independent of an IDE.
+Back in the old days,
+a lot of people used to build their code directly in an IDE.
+They would go into their IDE
+and they would click on Compile or click on Build, and that would generate some kind of artifact that could then be handed off for deployment, but good build automation happens independently of an IDE.
+Even if it is possible
+to execute the build automation within the IDE, it should also be able to work the same way outside of an IDE.
+And this is important because it enables us to do things like execute builds on a continuous integration server.
+Another important thing about good build automation is that it should be agnostic of the configuration of the machine that it is built on.
+What that means is that if you can build the code on your machine, I can also build the code on my machine.
+And if we use a continuous integration server, we can build the code there as well and get the same result in all 3 places.
+So why should you do build automation?
+Well, first, build automation is fast.
+It automates tasks that otherwise might have to be done manually, which saves time.
+Secondly, and even more importantly, build automation is consistent.
+Because the build happens the same way every time, we eliminate problems and confusion that arise from manual builds that might be done a little bit differently every single time.
+Build automation is also repeatable.
+That means I can take the same version out of source control and build it multiple times and get the same result every time.
+Any particular version of the source code can be transformed into deployable code in a consistent way.
+Build automation is also portable.
+Because the build can be done
+in the same way on any machine, any member of a team can build the code on their machine, as well as building the code on a shared build server like a continuous integration server.
+Building code does not depend on specific individuals, and it does not depend on specific machines.
+And finally, build automation is more reliable.
+Because it's automated, there will be fewer problems that are caused by badly done manual builds.
+I hope that this lesson
+has helped you to understand build automation.
+Build automation is really a developer-centric process.
+Operations engineers oftentimes
+don't have to worry about it.
+Build automation is very important to developers.
+If you're a developer who is not using build automation, I would highly encourage you to do so.
+And if you're an operations engineer, try and understand how important build automation is to the development teams you're working with.
+And if they are not using build automation, it might be worth trying to persuade them to look into it.